NextFTC/NextFTC-Docs-v1/src/extensions/roadrunner/command-builder.md

-The RoadRunner extension provides a `TrajectoryCommandBuilder` class that makes it easy to create commands that follow trajectories, similarly to `TrajectoryActionBuilder` in the RoadRunner library.
+The RoadRunner extension provides a `TrajectoryCommandBuilder` class that makes it easy to create commands that follow trajectories, similar to `TrajectoryActionBuilder` in the RoadRunner library.

 Once you've set up the RoadRunner extension in your project, including the relevant changes to your `MecanumDrive` class,